IPGP/deformation-lib/README.md

 ## Summary

 Some basic analytical models to compute surface deformations in elastic half-space.
-All codes are pure Matlab/Octave vectorized language.
+Most of the codes are pure Matlab/Octave vectorized language, some are written in C for optimization.

 ### [Mogi](mogi)
 Point source in elastic half-space, approximation for sphere of radius a &lt;&lt; f to compute displacements, tilt and strain at surface [_Mogi_, 1958].